 2 x boom reels were placed one behind the other at an angle across the deck pipework so as to make the deployment and recovery as easy as possible for the captain and crew in the Bay of Biscay starting in December.

 As has been said before, the lack of training and equipment maintenance is still a serious problem in many parts of the world.
-The problem for many supply boats to carry out training is difficult with the amount of cargo work that has to be carried out on a normal day.
+The problem for many supply boats to carry out training is difficult with the amount of cargo handling that has to be carried out on a normal day.

 Having finally deployed the boom into the water the tow lines are then adjusted to bring the boom up the side of the vessel so that the skimmer can be deployed using the ships crane amidships photo right.